 Finish the day at another scratch-prepared restaurant, Root & Vine, and dig into the wood-grilled, head-on North Carolina mountain trout on the beautiful patio under strings of white lights.
-Then, tuck in at The Inn at Glen Alpine, or one of several area cabins or campgrounds.
+Then, tuck in to one of several area cabins or campgrounds.

 Day 2: Find

 About 10 miles up the road, Silver Fork Vineyard & Winery also sits on a beautiful piece of land surrounded by spectacular views of the South Mountains.
-Visit for the wine, or just come for the backdrop and Farm to Fork Eatery, an on-site food cart serving salads, croissant sandwiches and paninis.
+Visit for the wine, or check the calendar for events such as live music or Movies Under the Stars.

 You might need a little liquid courage for tonight’s adventure: pursuing the unidentified Brown Mountain Lights.
-Choose from a beginner, intermediate, or professional tour – the latter being described as “ideal for paranormal professionals” – and decide for yourself if the lights are a scientific phenomenon, ghostly encounter or proof that aliens exist.
+Look for the lights along vantage points on Highway 181 and decide for yourself if they are a scientific phenomenon, ghostly encounter or proof that aliens exist.

 Day 3: Forage